Esaron/pitchy/README.md

 A simple app for users to create projects with slide decks and like other users' projects.

 I'd never write an application in this way for a production environment, but I wanted to both spin something up quickly, and showcase various skills.
 That's only about 75% an excuse for not wanting to work on this for more than like 12 hours.
+Oh, and tests...
+There are none, but obviously there should be.

 The application uses Rails with a hybrid erb/React front end.
 If I were trying to create a real app, I'd probably go the SPA route, especially if I was able to start from scratch like this, but I also wanted to demonstrate how one might go about bolting React onto an existing Rails app.
 I also would probably use the newer style of React with hooks, but I'm a bit more comfortable in the old class syntax and wanted to get this done fast.
 The UI is garbage, but it wouldn't be too difficult to polish it (maybe a bit time-consuming).
 I wanted to make sure it was easy to run in a dev environment since that's where it'll likely be demo'd, but I also wanted to set it up for easy integration with a CDN later.
 Right now it just serves the pitch decks statically.